fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 Full CV in PDF format is available at <http://Fvandonkelaar.github.io/files/CV_FvD.pdf>

 ### Publications
+* Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- II.
+A hybrid formation scenario for the nuclear star cluster and its connection to the nuclear stellar ring [Submitted to MNRAS](https://ui.adsabs.harvard.edu/abs/2023arXiv230312828V/abstract), March 2023
-* Stellar cluster formation in a Milky Way-sized galaxy at z>4 - I. The proto-globular cluster population and the imposter amongst us, [Submitted to MNRAS](https://ui.adsabs.harvard.edu/abs/2022arXiv221004915V/abstract), October 2022
+* Stellar cluster formation in a Milky Way-sized galaxy at z>4 - I. The proto-globular cluster population and the imposter amongst us, [MNRAS](https://ui.adsabs.harvard.edu/abs/2022arXiv221004915V/abstract), October 2022
 * From giant clumps to clouds - II.
 The emergence of thick disc kinematics from the conditions of star formation in high redshift gas rich galaxies, [MNRAS](https://ui.adsabs.harvard.edu/abs/2021arXiv211013165V/abstract), March 2022